Guide to SEO Blogging

 Seriously, I uncovered my inner SEO Geek!

 I soaked up information, attended workshops, read online articles, searched forums, went to Google Digital Garage sessions, and chatted with other bloggers in my network.
+After completing a couple of free online courses, I went big and invested in the Recipe for SEO Success.

 But in summary, these are the steps to start a new blog: